Fortress Dover and the First World War

 Explore the building

-Explore the Fire Command Post and Port War Signal Station with this virtual tour.
-Use the hotspots to find out more, and the control panel (bottom right) to toggle the information panels and plans on and off.
+Use this virtual tour to explore the Fire Command Post and Port War Signal Station and to find out more how the building operated in wartime.
+With the control panel (bottom right) you can toggle information on and off and view the tour full screen.

-The tour is best viewed on desktops and tablets.
+Please note that the tour works best on desktops and tablets.

 More about Dover Castle’s history